adamnieto/django/README.md

 home.html,23
 ```
 ### Add New Rules
 A file called `additional_xss_detector_rules.txt` is created in the same directory as `manage.py` the first time the `runserver` command is executed.
 This file can be used to tell django that you want to add more rules for the xss detector to identify.
-For instance, if a developer created a new filter or template tag that could potentially be vulnerable to XSS attack then the developer should add this rule to `additional_xss_detector_rules.txt` so they or others who use this filter can be warned if used incorrectly could result in an XSS attack.
+For instance, if a developer created a new filter or template tag that could potentially be vulnerable to XSS attack then the developer should add this rule to `additional_xss_detector_rules.txt` so they or others who use this filter can be warned if used incorrectly.
 Please use the following format when adding rules (start on the 6th line):

 ```